About Jason Hoke, MD

 Dr. Hoke began his medical career in Oxford in 2001, when he and two partners, Drs.
 Nathan Morris and Michael Fain, created Indian Creek Family Health Center.
 Over the course of the next 10 years, their practice grew from these three providers to eleven providers caring for patients at four different offices.
 In 2014, Indian Creek joined Kettering Health Network, and continues to be a part of this strong network of physicians.
 Over the next several years, Dr. Hoke felt a strong calling to return to the freedom of owning an independent medical practice, where he could ensure the needs of the patient were always the top priority.
 From the beginning of his time in Oxford, Dr. Hoke has been passionate about delivering high quality, all-encompassing care at an affordable cost.
 With the creation of Hoke Direct Primary Care, he will have the opportunity to fully embrace this calling he has for healthcare delivery.

 Jason and Jennifer, his beautiful (and, oh so patient) wife of over 20 years, have six children, whom they have had the awesome opportunity to homeschool.
 The couple enjoys the opportunity to teach at their children’s homeschool coop, and creating family memories together.
 Their three boys are active in soccer, and their three girls enjoy dance.
 The family is active in the choir and many other activities at their church in Camden, Ohio.
-In their free time, they enjoy spending time outdoors, cooking together, relaxing with a good movie, or cheering for the Bengals (Who Dey!).
+In their free time, they enjoy spending time outdoors, cooking together, relaxing with a good movie, or cheering for the Bengals (although Jason will forever be a diehard Browns fan!).
 They are proud to call Oxford home, and enjoy many of the amenities this college town has to offer.

 University of Akron (Akron, OH), Summa Cum Laude, 1995